 - Photo and text boxes snap to the grid so aligning is easy and you can drag guides from the ruler so you can align images on the left and right pages.

-- There’s a Settings tab where you can choose global elements, including setting a font style and color for your whole book as well as assign page numbers.
+- There’s a Settings tab where you can choose global elements, including setting a font style and color for your whole book as well as assigning page numbers.

 - I don’t think I’ve ever seen this before: you can choose single-sided printing, meaning your images will be on the right side and the left side will be blank.
 This would be nice for guest books.

-- You can change your book theme, cover style and size any time during the book creation process.
+- You can change your book theme, cover style, and size at any time during the book creation process.

 - The software gives you a running cost of your book in your chosen size and cover.
-Of course, this doesn’t include all the option extras that you can add during the ordering process, like layflat pages and paper upgrades – more about that later.
+Of course, this doesn’t include all the optional extras that you can add during the ordering process, like lay-flat pages and paper upgrades – more about that later.

 Features I’d Like to See

 - More book themes/templates.
-While there is a variety of themes and embellishments as I mentioned above, you won’t find an extensive collection of ready-made, scrapbook style pages.
+While there is a variety of themes and embellishments as I mentioned above, you won’t find an extensive collection of ready-made, scrapbook-style pages.
 On the other hand, if you get overwhelmed with too many choices and want to keep your design uncomplicated, then the simple but elegant templates will work well for you, as they did for me.
-You do have the ability to create custom layouts in Photoshop or another program, export as a jpegs and add the finished pages to your book, and you can also upload your own background papers in JPEG format.
+You do have the ability to create custom layouts in Photoshop or another program, export them as jpegs, and add the finished pages to your book, and you can also upload your own background papers in JPEG format.

 Optional Lay Flat Pages